FOR SUBSTACK CREATORS

 How does the Chrome Extension work?

-The extension detects your Substack session cookie when you log in, encrypts it locally using AES-256-GCM, and sends only the encrypted cookie to NoteQ's server.
-NoteQ never sees your Substack password.
+The extension detects your Substack session cookie when you log in, encrypts it locally using AES-256-GCM, and sends only the encrypted cookie to PubQ's server.
+PubQ never sees your Substack password.
 The extension does not read your browsing history, modify pages, or track you in any way.

 What happens when my cookie expires?